Salmane20/GScholarWebScraping/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or support, please contact [your email] or open an issue on GitHub.
+For questions or support, please contact S.ElMansourBillah@aui.ma or open an issue on GitHub.